swvitaliy/RingKeyBuffer/README.md

 * ThreadSafeRingKeyBuffer
 * ThreadSafeNonBlockingRingKeyBuffer

-    It uses `TryEnterWriteLock` and `TryEnterReadLock` methods and don't acquire lock when they return false.
+ThreadSafeNonBlockingRingKeyBuffer uses `TryEnterWriteLock` and `TryEnterReadLock` methods and don't acquire lock when they return false.

 They 2 generic parameters: TKey and TValue (key type and value type respectively).
 TKey is a string by default.